How Are Interracial Couples Different?

 - Different sexual roles and expectations

-How Interracial Couples Counseling Can Help
+How An Interracial Couples Counselor Can Help

 Interracial couples counseling can help a couple begin to explore these differences between the two people that may be based in race and cultural background and begin to create a third path of the interracial couple’s own choosing.
 This path may be one that honors both races and cultures in the relationship.
 By having a safe space to explore individual expectations, experiences, values, and more, couples can begin to appreciate their differences and strive for something new together.